 People analytics: making sense of complex HR data

 HR leaders need to know they are making decisions that are free from bias and informed by reliable data.
 Even with the best of intentions, it’s hard for humans to eliminate biased thinking from their decision-making processes.
 AI-powered recommendation engines leverage complex data sets to inform screening, recruiting, hiring, promotions, and more.
 This not only ensures compliance and a diverse workforce but leads to more consistent workforce management and better employee experiences.

 Augmented reality (AR) & virtual reality (VR) in HR: Training and onboarding new employees

 AR and VR wearables deliver an immersive experience that engages the senses and emotions.
 HR leaders who use AR and VR to deliver training and onboarding information, find much higher retention and buy-in rates than they did with traditional methods.
 In a recent study by Fortune Magazine, assessors delivered training information to one set of subjects via wearable VR experiences.
 A week later, those subjects had retained 80% of what they had learned – compared to only 20% among the other subjects who went through a traditional training process.
-Powered by AI, these tools can adapt to deliver content that is customised for the user and for very specific scenarios.
+Powered by AI, these tools can adapt to deliver content that is customized for the user and for very specific scenarios.

 80% is the VR training retention rate when using AR and VR wearables, compared to 20% just one week after traditional training.